ColumPaget/wallpaper_mgr.lua/README.md

 make install
 ```

-This will create a script called "wallpaper_mgr.lua" and copy it to /usr/local/bin.
+This will create a script called "wallpaper_mgr.lua" and copy it to ~/bin.
+If you want to install to /usr/local/bin/ then run `make global-install`.
+Or you can copy "wallpaper_mgr.lua" manually to wherever you like.

 This script can then be run with `lua wallpaper_mgr.lua` or you can use linux's "binfmt" system to automatically invoke lua to run lua scripts.

 USAGE